Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Principal Series for SO(d,2)

-It can also be verified that the invariance property specified in Eq. (\ref{eq:invF}) renders ${\cal F}$ functions over the coset, $G/P$, only, which can be identified with $K$.
-It is then meaningful to introduce a norm with Haar measure $d\mu(k)$, over K, $ ||F||^2 = \int_{K=G/P} |F(kp )|^2 d\mu(k) $, thus elevating $\mathcal{F}$ to a Hilbert space.
-To establish this as a unitarity representation, one demands $||F_g||= ||F||$, i.e., \be \int_{K} | F_g(k)|^2 d \mu(k)= \int_{K} | F(k)|^2 d \mu(k)\, . \ee Since $F_g(k)$ can be re-written in terms of $F(k(g))$ with $k(g)$ shifted from $k$ specified by the Iwasawa decomposition, this variable change introduces a jacobian.
-The scalar factor $\phi( \rho (a))$ is introduced precisely to remove this extra contribution.
-When this is done, it can be shown that this leads to a unitary irreducible representation for $SO(d,2)$~\cite{knapp1986,knapp2002lie}.
+Because of the invariance property specified in Eq. (\ref{eq:invF}), it renders ${\cal F}^{(\widetilde \ell, \widetilde \Delta)}$ effectively as functions over the subgroup $K$, (given Iwasawa decomposition, $g=nak$ and the multiplier factor, $F$ is fixed once $F(k)$ is specified~\footnote{There is an option of expressing Iwasawa decomposition either as $g=nak$ of $kan$.
+The choice (\ref{eq:invF} ) prepares for a representation via right-shift.
+As pointed earlier, one arrives at the same result when considering bi-invariant functions at the end. }.
+It is then meaningful to introduce a norm with Haar measure $d\mu(k)$, over $K$, thus elevating $\mathcal{F}$ to a Hilbert space.
+To establish $U^{(\widetilde \ell, \widetilde \Delta)}(g)$ as a unitarity representation, one demands, for $U^{(\widetilde \ell, \widetilde \Delta)}(g) F(k)=F_g(k)$, \be \int_{K} | F_g(k)|^2 d \mu(k)= \int_{K} | F(k')|^2 d \mu(k')\, . \ee where $F_g$ is given by a right-shift.
+With $g$ given in an Iwasawa expansion, $F_g(k)$ can be re-written in terms of $F(k'(g))$ and a multiplier factor, with $k'(g)$ shifted from $k$.
+This variable change introduces a jacobian, $d\mu(k)/d\mu(k')$.
+The scalar factor $\phi( \rho (a))$ is introduced precisely to compensate this extra contribution.
+When this is done, it can be shown that this leads to a unitary irreducible representation for $SO(d,2)$.